 I would like to take this opportunity to introduce myself to you.
-I grew up in West Virginia in the 1970’s and 80’s graduating from Marshall University in 1992.
+My name is Jimmy Stewart, I grew up in West Virginia in the 1970’s and 80’s graduating from Marshall University in 1992.
 Upon completing an MBA from Xavier University in 1994 I moved to Athens, Ohio in 1995 to work for the Caterpillar dealer in SE Ohio where I covered about nine counties.
 I had a wide variety of customers including manufacturers, lumber, coal, and even Tennessee Gas Pipeline.

 In 1997, I ran for Athens City Council.
 Starting out new to Athens and completely unknown, I campaigned the old fashioned way by knocking on doors, listening more than talking, and attempting to build consensus.
 That November I was elected and served until the following summer when I was appointed Athens City Auditor.
 The following year I was elected to a full term as City Auditor.